 30th September 2015

-Defining elearning games is proving tricky for the Learning and Development (L&D) world.
+Defining elearning games for adults is proving tricky for the Learning and Development (L&D) world.

 First of all, we are still struggling with the definition of gamification in learning after years of discussion on the subject.
 Thankfully, Professor Karl M. Kapp has done a pretty good job of pinning it down in his recent blog post, An Elusive Definition.

-Secondly, there is a hang up about the difference between gamification and elearning games.
+Secondly, there is a hang up about the difference between gamification and elearning games for adults.
 This useful graphic helps to compare some of the characteristics.

-Pinning down these definitions can be helpful to aid our understanding of gamification in learning and elearning games, but dwelling on them can be counterproductive.
-Pigeonholing elearning games as a specific genre risks overlooking one of their key benefits within learning – their broad range and scope.
+Pinning down these definitions can be helpful to aid our understanding of gamification in learning and games for e-learning, but dwelling on them can be counterproductive.
+Pigeonholing elearning games for adults as a specific genre risks overlooking one of their key benefits within learning – their broad range and scope.

 So when someone asks to see a typical elearning game, it is very difficult to represent what is possible with a single example.
-Instead, we’ve picked out six types of elearning games that are particularly useful for workplace learning.
+Instead, we’ve picked out six types of best elearning games - these are particularly useful for workplace learning.

 Elearning game types

 In this type of game learners take on the role of a character, usually the protagonist.
 The character might be represented as an avatar or the game may be constructed from the learner’s point of view (PoV).
 The game has a strong narrative and the learner must complete tasks or make decision in the role of the character.
 Role-playing elearning games are useful in the workplace to support customer service, soft skills training or empathy development.